 - In which city are my sales for Nike shoes the lowest?

 - How many minutes of sports content do my platinum customers consume each day of the week?

 To pick your event:

 - Select the event you want to analyze.

-Once you are on the Pivot analysis section, you need to select the event which you’d like to analyze.
-This event will form the basis of your analytics, and you will be able to couple this event & its properties along with all the information CleverTap has for your users.
+This event forms the basis of your analytics that can be coupled with its properties along with all the information CleverTap has for your users.

-After you’ve selected the event you’d like to analyze, you can decide if you’d like to analyze this event for all your users, or if you’d like to examine this event for “all your users” or for a particular segment of users.
-This feature is extremely useful, as behaviour for users varies across segments.
+After you have selected the event to analyze, decide if you want to analyze this event for all your users or for a particular segment of users.
+This feature is useful as the behavior for users varies across segments.

-Example: Content consumption for your new user segment will be very different to the consumption of people that have already consumed at least 50 hours of content.
+The content consumption for a new user segment will be very different from the consumption of people who have already consumed at least 50 hours of content.

 - Event properties

 - App fields